 The precision hammer-forged 3″ barrel proved its worth that frozen day out on the range, and was part of the reason why my groups were so tight — even pushed out to a distance beyond typical self-defense ranges.

 A flat trigger is typically a feature reserved for custom firearms, and offer the advantage of creating a more consistent, repeatable pull and travel.
 The Hellcat sports one of these standard —along with a nickel boron coated trigger group — and gives you a good trigger for wringing out accuracy as my range time experience showed.

 Additionally, the Tactical Rack U-Dot rear sight matched with a tritium and luminescent front sight makes for an amazing sight picture.
 It’s easy to aim in varying light conditions and fast to acquire.
 In defense or competition, you need to achieve a clean sight picture as fast as possible, and the Hellcat absolutely allows for that.
-Bump up to the OSP (optical sight pistol) version, and you can direct mount a micro red dot to the slide that can co-witness with the U-Dot sights.
+Bump up to the OSP (optical sight pistol) version, and you can direct mount a micro red dot sight to the Hellcat slide that can co-witness with the U-Dot sights.

 Additionally, the Hellcat features forward and rear slide serrations, with the rear ones wrapping over the top of slide for increased purchase.
 An accessory rail is located on the dustcover, and stand-off device at the muzzle keeps the gun in battery when pressed against a target.
 A reversible magazine release and loaded chamber indicator round out the package.